fidodogtraining/fidodogtraining.github.io/_classes/seminars/example.md

 ---
-title: Example seminar
+title: Neophobia
-tagline: "Teach your dog to blow smoke rings"
+tagline: "What to do when your dog is afraid of EVERYTHING"
-trainer: Brad Czerniak
+trainer: Tammy Crenshaw
-duration: "2 sessions"
+duration: "12:00pm-1:30pm June 6, 2015"
-sessions:
+sessions:1
 ---
 Along with smoke rings, Brad will teach your dog great parlor tricks, like